mtiller/ModelicaBook/text/source/behavior/equations/physical.rst

 temperatures.

 But what about the other variables like ``h``?
-What do they represent.
+What do they represent?
 Even more important, are the equations **physically consistent**?
 By physically consistent, we mean that both side of the equations have the same physical units (*e.g.*, temperature, mass, *etc.*).